-Collaboration and information management
+The construction software for collaboration and information management

-Working with others can be a pain point in a project.
+Sharing and utilizing the correct up-to-date data with others can be a pain point in a project.
 According to the NBIMS-US™ Project Committee, “Buildings cost more than they should to design, build and sustain and they take too long to deliver.
 We must do a better job of collaborating between the many stakeholders involved in the building process.”
 In the US, a study by NIST shows that lack of interoperability causes owners an additional cost of 15.8 billion dollars every year.
 The construction industry could definitely benefit from better communication and information management.

 BIM means automation of the use of information – the creation of information became automated already when CAD arrived.
 From 3D model software, BIM asks for accuracy and capability to handle lots of information, and in practice also compatibility with other solutions as otherwise achieving a collaborative workflow would be challenging at best.
 With Tekla structural software you can work with the Open BIM approach and create constructible models for efficient model-based workflows.

 Benefits of BIM for the whole construction workflow

 Companies that utilize BIM, like Skanska and Barton Malow, have reported benefits for project management, scheduling, estimation and risk analysis, more collaborative processes and better facility management.
 Model-based workflow brings the opportunity to try out solutions in advance before building the structure on site: with a constructible model, the structure can be prototyped virtually.
 Project parties can understand and review the design, its accuracy and completeness more easily.
 It is also easier to visualize and evaluate the cost, time and other project parameters.
 BIM has gathered compliments for improved communication between project parties and generally better quality.